A curious associativity of the <$> operator

 cannot mix ‘<$>’ [infix 4] and ‘<$>’ [infix 4] in the same infix expression

-instead were defined as
+If <$> instead were defined as

-, then the above expression would parse as
+infixr, then the above expression would parse as

-abs <$> (negate <$> Just 5)
+abs <$> (negate <$> Just 5)meaning first apply negate to 5 inside

-, and then go inside Just
+Just, and then go inside Just once more and

-apply abs
+apply abs.

-is defined as infixl
+However, <$> is defined as infixl, so

 that the applicative chains like

-would parse correctly.
+(+) <$> Just 5 <*> Just 6would parse correctly.
 This means that

-abs <$> negate <$> Just 5
+abs <$> negate <$> Just 5is parsed as

-which is probably not what you meant.
+(abs <$> negate) <$> Just 5which is probably not what you meant.
 Or is it?

 It turns out that if you paste that expression (either parenthesized

-or not) into ghci, you’ll get back Just 5
+or not) into ghci, you’ll get back Just 5 in all cases.

 This happens because of the following instance defined in the base library: